Tribeca Film Festival showcases movies about 'everyday life'

 "Autism in Love" tells the story of adults with the disorder and "Thank You for Playing" details a couple's efforts to make a videogame about their son's fight against cancer.

-The Tribeca Film Festival was founded in 2001 by actor Robert De Niro, film producer Jane Rosenthal and investor Craig Hatkoff to revitalise the downtown New York neighbourhood following the Sept.
+The Tribeca Film Festival was founded in 2001 by actor Robert De Niro, film producer Jane Rosenthal and investor Craig Hatkoff to revitalize the downtown New York neighborhood following the Sept.
 11 attacks on the World Trade Center.

 (Reporting by Patricia Reaney; Editing by Piya Sinha-Roy and Andrew Hay)